Migrating Birds

 Important Information

-It is suitable for children who have to leave their homes for short or long periods of time after a disaster or catastrophe: It helps them to adapt to the new environment and support their recovery by sending the message that they will return to the land of their birth.
+It is suitable for children who have to leave their homes for a short or long period of time after a disaster or calamity: It supports their recovery by giving them the message that they will adapt to their new environment and return to their homeland.

-You can read stories to children individually or as a group.
-For individual reading, it is recommended to read them in the evening before bedtime.
-You can read 2-3 nights.
-It can be read more often as the child requests.
-For collective readings in institutions such as schools, you can ask the children to draw a picture related to the story after reading the story.
-If you are going to read to a child who has been severely affected by a disaster in therapy, we recommend that you read the story 3 weeks in a row before entering the sessions.
+You can read the stories to children individually or together.
+For individual reading, it’s recommended to read them before bedtime.
+You can read them for 2-3 nights.
+You can read them more often as the child requests it.
+For group readings in institutions like schools, you can ask children to draw a picture related to the story after reading it.
+If you’re reading to a child who has been severely affected by a disaster in therapy, we recommend reading them for three consecutive weeks before starting sessions.

-If there is a permanent migration after the disaster/disaster and there is no possibility to return to the old homes, the ending of the story can be organized accordingly.
-The ending can be made like “Over time, they built their own house here, made new friends and continued to live here happily”.
+If there’s a permanent migration following the disaster/disaster and there’s no possibility of returning to old homes, the ending of the story can be tailored accordingly.
+It might be something like, “Over time, they built their own homes here, made new friends, and continued to live happily here.”

 Migrating Birds